 Peter Benchley’s Creature

-Lewis refers to an actual biological hypothesis, labeled as the Recapitulation theory.
-Following this line of thought, in the development process from embryo to the fully formed individual, an animal would go through stages resembling or representing successive stages in the evolution of its more or less remote ancestors.
+Lewis refers to an actual biological hypothesis, labeled as the Recapitulation theory: in the development process from embryo to the fully formed individual, an animal goes through stages resembling or representing successive stages in the evolution of its more or less remote ancestors.
 As of today, the recapitulation theory is not anymore considered potentially correct — although there effectively is a period in the development process of an embryo where it its morphology is influenced by its phylogenetic position.
 Lewis continues: “That is something that wasn’t in Peter’s book, but I thought it was a fascinating concept.
 It’s a fun area to play with: do we really have gills?
 Do we really have a tail?
 Do we really have fins?
 It’s a half-step fantasy, but it’s really not more of a half-step than Jurassic Park.
 So that was the science I wanted to imbue into the story that I don’t think Peter had the opportunity to develop.
 I discussed it with him before we went forward, and he said, ‘wow, that’s a lot better than what I have!’
 He’s a fairly self-effacing guy.”

-Veteran Monster Makers Stan Winston Studio was hired to bring the Shark-like creature to life.
-Winston had precedently collaborated with the producers with the production of A Gnome named Gnorm — which he directed.
+Stan Winston Studio was hired to bring the creature to life.
+Winston had precedently collaborated with the producers with the production of A Gnome named Gnorm — which he had directed.
 He was also an enthusiast of Peter Benchley’s work; he himself even considered directing at one point, according to Lewis: “he was circling around directing this at one point,” he said, “and then he was a little bit intimidated: it’s a fairly big undertaking, and he’s got his deal at DreamWorks.
 But he said, ‘Richard, if you’re gonna do an amphibious movie, I have to do it.’
-And I said, ‘oh, I can’t afford you; I can’t afford the scope of a T.Rex.’
+And I said, ‘oh, I can’t afford you; I can’t afford the scope of a T.rex.’
 And he said, ‘well, we’ll work it out.’
 And he was true to his word, because his team loves to do this, they didn’t want someone to come and do a really shitty job of it.”
 Lewis also felt for the special effects team, due to the budget and time restraints they were going to challenge: “I think this was hard for him and his guys,” he continued, “because we do movies — certainly the big-scope movies — in around 100 days, and this was a 50-day schedule, so everybody had to tighten up a little bit.”

 Lewis also commented on the design: “it’s not a shark that’s walking on land. it really has very little to do with a shark.
 We wanted to try to fool the audience into thinking it could be in the beginning, but then it becomes quite clear that it isn’t. it’s bipedal, but it’s primordial, and Stan doesn’t pull any punches.”
 Gillard added: “You know, when you hear the premise about a shark that walks on land, you go, ‘whoa, man, what’s this gonna look like?’
 And that’s why I didn’t come aboard until I knew Stan Winston was involved.
 Given the history I have with the production company, I knew we’d have quality going in, but with the creature being the star, I really wanted to make sure that it was scary and not laughable, and I knew that with Stan we’d have something good.”

-The swimming stage of the Creature, still devoid of arms and legs, was obtained from the mould of the land Creature sculpture — which was appropriately reassembled.
+The swimming stage of the creature, still devoid of arms and legs, was obtained from the mould of the land Creature sculpture — which was appropriately reassembled.
 On the side of the ‘underwater’ Creature, growing arms on the underside are already visible, as well as bulges on the side suggesting legs.
-The arms would, in fact, grow in the area under the pectoral fins, which are still visible in the land stage of the Monster.
+The arms would, in fact, grow in the area under the pectoral fins, which are still visible in the land stage of the monster.
 The animatronic featured rough mechanisms for the scenes featuring this underwater stage.